refutation of received ideas on the origin of ‘bikini’

 Note 1: The French nude dancer at the Casino de Paris who agreed to model the bikini was Micheline Bernardini (born 1927).

-Note 2: There is uncertainty as to when Louis Réard introduced the bikini.
+Note 2: There has been confusion as to when Louis Réard introduced the bikini.

 According to the above-quoted 1974 interview of Réard, the “nude show girl from the Casino de Paris music hall […] wore the first bikini at a press party at a swimming pool on June 26, 1946”.